Iceland Foods Asker

-Their opening hours are 9-21, which is ok, but not as good as the Rema 1000 nearby which is open until 11pm.
-We had also hoped to find some new and exciting mineral water drink options imported from the UK, but we know the import tolls are expensive and that’s probably the reason why we only found ordinary drink options we are used to from other super markets in Norway.
-Except from that we really liked of their selection of new and exciting food.
+Their opening hours are 9-21, which is ok, but not as good as the Rema 1000 nearby which is open until 11 pm.
+We had also hoped to find some new and exciting mineral water drink options imported from the UK, but we know the import tools are expensive and that’s probably the reason why we only found ordinary drink options we are used to from other supermarkets in Norway.
+Except that we really liked their selection of new and exciting food.
 We would definitely recommend Iceland Foods to our friends and we will come back again.

 Here you find Iceland Mat